ClaraNeuburger/Medical-Information-System-Project/README.md

 # Project MIS

+The aim of this project was to simulate a hospital pharmacy using concepts covered in the Medical Information Systems course.

+By managing pharmacy stock through a database, orders can be placed via HL7 messages.
+These orders are received, processed, and the medication is dispensed accordingly.

+The interface is accessible to both doctors and pharmacists.
+Physicians can place orders and track their status, while pharmacists can manage inventory, place restocking orders, and prepare medications requested by physicians.

 When you first open the project:
 1) Execute load_db.py to load the database
 2) Execute Import_db.py to add data in the tables (see detail in the file)